Quick Summary:

 React Native State Management: Overview

-When you are working with multiple components based on different origins but sharing the same state during the application development, it will be difficult to pass the props down to each component.
+When you work with multiple components based on different origins but sharing the same state during application development, passing the props down to each component can be difficult.
 That’s where state management hops in, offering an effective way to share and manage this data across the application components.

 How State Management in React Native is Beneficial?